MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 There are two ways to insert a comment:

-- Add your text and tables, select the content and then **Business Central (preview)** > **Insert layout comment** to add the comment control.
+- Add your content as text and tables first, select the content and then **Business Central (preview)** > **Insert layout comment** to add the comment control.
 Clicking anywhere within the comment shows the **Hidden Comment** border.
-- Place your cursor where you want the comment, select **Business Central (preview)** > **Insert layout comment** to insert a comment control with the text *This text will not be printed in the final report*.
-Select inside the control to add the text and tables you want for the comment.
+- Place your cursor where you want the comment, select **Business Central (preview)** > **Insert layout comment** to insert a comment control with the text `This text will not be printed in the final report`.
+Select inside the control and then  the comment.

 ### Excercise: Add a versioning table in a layout